Citi ThankYou Premier Card

 - There are no foreign transaction fees on purchases made outside of the U.S.

-- There’s a penalty APR of 29.99% variable that may apply indefinitely after one late or returned payment.
+- There’s a penalty APR of up to 29.99% variable that may apply indefinitely after one late or returned payment.
 Plus, a late payment fee of up to $35 may apply.

 Extras, perks and using rewards